I'm 23, I Make $63,000 & I Travel Regularly For Work

 8 p.m. — I microwave some steamed pork dumplings from Trader Joe's for a late dinner/snack.
 I'm looking to move out of my apartment when my lease ends in January, so I spend the next few hours looking at houses/townhouses to rent.
 I also end up looking at houses for sale.
 My friend D. and I are moving in together and she is considering buying, so I send her a few links as well.

 9:30 p.m. — Bedtime!
 I use a face wash from Lush to exfoliate and wash my face.
-I use a salicylic acid moisturiser as a spot treatment since I'm breaking out and then use a facial moisturiser from Lush (Cosmetic Lad) on the rest of my face.
+I use a salicylic acid moisturizer as a spot treatment since I'm breaking out and then use a facial moisturizer from Lush (Cosmetic Lad) on the rest of my face.

 Daily Total: $65